farastu-who/Inventory-Management-System/README.md

 Use publisher.py in the stock checking logic.
 Whenever a low-stock item is identified, publish_message() is called with the appropriate item details. consumer.py is run as a separate, long-running process.
 It will continuously listen for messages on the RabbitMQ queue and trigger email notifications.

+## db

+Database Connection in app.py
+Database Configuration: The application is configured to use SQLite as the database, as indicated by the line app.config['SQLALCHEMY_DATABASE_URI'] = 'sqlite:///IMS.db'.
+This sets up a SQLite database named IMS.db.
+SQLAlchemy Initialization: SQLAlchemy is used as the ORM (Object-Relational Mapping) tool.
+It's initialized with the Flask app.
+Blueprint Registration: Blueprints for inventory, orders, and suppliers are registered, which are defined in the api folder.